techcider/ignite2/README.md

 # ignite2
 Website for Ignite.

-Make a folder with your name inside the test branch if you are uploading osmething to show someone.
+Make a folder with your name inside the test branch if you are uploading something to show someone.